 This simple reference guide is designed to ensure the consistency of Goshen College communications and to help protect the integrity of the college’s brand and visual identity.
 Every logo, font, color associated with the college name helps define it.
 That’s why graphic standards are so important.

 We’re providing a selection of Goshen College logos for you to download and use.
-You can find additional logos (in more colors and with our brand tagline) on the Offices Drive in the “GC logos and Visual ID” folder.
-If you have a more specific logo need, or if you have any questions, please fill out the logo request form and we will help you out.
+You can find additional logos (in more colors) and other design resources on the Offices Drive in the “GC logos and Visual ID” folder.

 Web Style Guide